 Physics is one of the oldest and most fundamental of all sciences.
 It encompasses our understanding from the basic constituents of matter to the structure of the universe in which we live.

 Students follow the diploma program at either higher of standard level for two years with a terminal examination consisting of three papers sat on two consecutive days.
-There is also experimental coursework that contributes 24% towards the total score.
+There is an experimental coursework element, which contributes 24% towards the final grade.

 Year nine to eleven study the Edexcel GCSE course completing two examinations in the summer of year eleven.
 In the year nine course, core Physics skills are taught to all students giving them a sound foundation to take forward.
 The choice at the end of year nine is to study either the Combined science GCSE or the Separate science GCSEs from year ten.
 Throughout the course theory lessons are supported with practical work that develops understanding.